Miami Dolphins vs. Jacksonville Jaguars NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Miami Dolphins vs. Jacksonville Jaguars NFL Week 6 Odds, Plays and Insights

-The Miami Dolphins (1-4) hit the field as 3.5-point favorites against the Jacksonville Jaguars (0-5) on Sunday, October 17, 2021 at Tottenham Hotspur Stadium.
-Both teams are riding losing streaks, with Miami on a four-game skid and Jacksonville losers of five straight.
-The over/under is set at 47.
+The Miami Dolphins (1-4) hit the field as 3-point favorites against the Jacksonville Jaguars (0-5) on Sunday, October 17, 2021 at Tottenham Hotspur Stadium.
+Both teams are on losing streaks, with Miami on a four-game slide and Jacksonville losers of five in a row.
+The point total for the contest is set at 47.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.